starknet-edu/starknetbook/src/ch02-10-starknet-react.md

     );

-The code snippet begins by compiling the calldata using the compileCalldata utility provided by Starknet.js.
+The code snippet begins by compiling the calldata using the populateTransaction utility provided by Starknet.js.
 This calldata, along with the contract address and entry point, are passed to the useContractWrite hook.
-The hook returns a write function that is subsequently used to execute the transaction.
+The hook returns a writeAsync function that is subsequently used to execute the transaction.
 The hook also provides the transaction’s hash and state.